microsoft/WhatTheHack/045-InfraAsCode-Bicep/Student/Bicep-Challenge-00.md

 In the real world, most companies will standardize on one or the other.
 Use whichever one you are most comfortable with.
 We have found that when doing Internet searches for various Azure management tasks, Azure CLI examples seem to show up more often in the results.

-### Notes for Windows Users Only (If you drive a Mac or Linux workstation, carry on!)
+### Azure CLI on Windows

-For Windows users, we strongly recommend installing Windows Subsystem for Linux (WSL) and then installing the Azure CLI within it.
+For Windows users, we highly recommend installing the Windows Subsystem for Linux (WSL) and then installing the Azure CLI within it.

 #### Windows Subsystem for Linux (WSL)